Walodja1987/xns/docgen-output/docs.md

 ### claimFees

-Function to claim accumulated fees for `msg.sender` and send to recipient.
+Function to claim accumulated fees for `msg.sender` and send to `recipient`.
-Withdraws all pending fees credited to `msg.sender` and transfers them to `recipient`.
+Withdraws all pending fees.
+Partial claims are not possible.

 **Requirements:**
 - `recipient` must not be the zero address.